Chronic myeloid leukaemia (CML)

 On this page

-Chronic myeloid leukaemia (also called CML or CML leukemia) is a rare type of cancer.
-It causes the body to make too many white blood cells.
+Chronic myeloid leukaemia (also called CML or CML leukemia) is a cancer of the blood cells.

 We have separate information about other types of leukaemia.

 How chronic myeloid leukaemia develops

 Blood cells are made in the bone marrow.
 The bone marrow is the spongy material found inside our bones.
 The bone marrow usually makes billions of new blood cells every day to replace old and worn-out blood cells.